Skip to main content

-Docker basics#
+Docker basics

 Docker is a containerisation system.
 Containerisation is also known as operating-system-level virtualisation.
 It allows multiple independent containers to run on a single host.
 The containers are isolated from each other and from the host.
-Divio deploys dockerized applications.
+Divio deploys dockerised applications.

 Resource isolation features make it possible for the containers to share underlying operating system resources.
 Whereas more traditional virtual machines replicate an entire operating system, containerisation can provide a much more lightweight solution to virtualisation, containing only the specific stack layers required for a particular application.